turbot/guardrails-samples/control_objectives/aws_iam_cross_account/README.md

-# S3 Smart Folder Example
+# IAM Cross Account Access Smart Folder Example

 Provides a Terraform configuration for creating a smart folder and applying example Turbot policies to check if an IAM resource has valid trusted account relationships.